LinuxForHealth/health-patterns/services/nlp-insights/doc/examples/acd/acd_tutorial.md

 ## Context awareness
 When nlp-insights is configured to use ACD, the nlp-insights service will take advantage of ACD attributes to determine the context of concepts.
 This avoids creating resources for the patient that are not correct.
 See the details [here](./context_awareness.md)

+## FHIR Integration
+ The nlp-insights service is designed to enrich a bundle prior to posting that bundle to a FHIR server.
+Learn how to to work with derived data that is stored in a FHIR server [here](../fhir_integration/fhir_integration_tutorial.ipynb) You will need a view for jupyter-notebooks to view the tutorial.